 Boerhaave syndrome is suspected on a clinical basis and confirmed with radiologic studies.
 As gastric content passes to mediastinum and usually pleural space, a delay in diagnosis raises morbidity and mortality significantly.

-Boerhaave syndrome is a spontaneous longitudinal perforation of the oesophagus due to forceful emesis first described by Hermann Boerhaave in the 18th century.
+Boerhaave syndrome is a spontaneous longitudinal perforation of the esophagus due to forceful emesis first described by Hermann Boerhaave in the 18th century.

 This pathology is best treated with definitive repair and mediastinal and/or pleural drainage procedures.